 Every time you draw, don’t focus on the destination but enjoy the moment.
 Focus on what you’re doing at that very moment.

-Take pride in every stroke, every scribble, every scratch.
+Take pride in every stroke, every scribble, and every scratch.

 Become more mindful when you draw.